Margaret, Age 17, Form 2

 Odeta, Age 16, Form 2

-Odeta was born with a physical disability and only able to walk short distances.
+Odeta was born with a physical disability and is only able to walk short distances.
 The rocky base of Mount Mulanje where Odeta lives makes it difficult for her to get around.
 The walks to and from school used to be long and extremely painful.
 Odeta was frequently absent and her grades began to suffer.
 When Odeta was selected to become an AGE Africa scholar and receive a comprehensive scholarship to support her school fees – she also received a bicycle.
 Odeta no longer walks to school.
 Her brother rides her on the back of the bicycle to school.
 You can see the excitement in her eyes when she speaks about excelling academically in school.
 “With the bicycle, I am able to get to school early and study more.”
 She tells us.
 “I am able to study at home a little too”.

 Odeta wants to give back to her community after she is finished with secondary school.
 She hopes to one day work as a nurse and help others with disabilities.
 AGE Africa is proud to support Odeta’s next three years of secondary school and beyond!